Union Station (Columbus, Ohio): Station attributes

 Union Station was designed by Daniel Burnham.
 He was noted at the time as one of the primary architects of the World's Columbian Exposition, which utilized Beaux-Arts designs to resemble a prototype for an ideal city, ushering in the City Beautiful movement.

-Burnham's use of the style lead to an ornate station, held in awe by Columbusites for many years, though by the time of its deterioration in the 1970s, it was largely overlooked.
+Burnham's use of the style lead to an ornate station, held in awe by Columbus citizens for many years, though by the time of its deterioration in the 1970s, it was largely overlooked.

 Archway ornamentation

 The two main arched entranceways consisted of recessed semicircular arches, each flanked by four fluted round Corinthian columns.
-Two angel reliefs were carved into each of the arches' extradoes.
+Two angel reliefs were carved into each of the arches' extrados.
 The arches had friezes, with decorative eagle medallions.
 Above this was a denticulated cornice, and above that, a wider frieze with triglyphs and alternating medallions with classical busts.
 Above that was another denticulated cornice with gargoyles.
 The pedestals above the Corinthian columns featured statue groups.

 The arcade's smaller arches were supported at the spring line by fluted Doric columns.
 The arches had similar motifs, but were only reached to the base of the larger arches' friezes.

 Each of the arches had wood lath vaulted ceilings, covered in plaster.
 By 1973, the plaster was crumbling, and the arches became nesting places for pigeons, while moisture was causing the wood lath to rot.
 Storefronts were set behind the arches, all vacant by 1973 except a cigar store.